COVID-19 vaccination in Africa: Johnson & Johnson

-In a manufacturing deal, Johnson and Johnson's plan to manufacture 220 million doses vaccine at The Aspen Pharmacare manufacturing facility in Gqeberha, Eastern Cape.
+In a manufacturing deal, Johnson and Johnson plan to manufacture 220 million doses of vaccine at The Aspen Pharmacare manufacturing facility in Gqeberha, Eastern Cape.
 They plan to distribute the vaccine to other African countries with 30 million to go to South Africa.

 Pfizer-BioNTech

 Starting in 2022, the Biovac Institute in Cape Town will manufacture 100 million doses annually of the Pfizer-BioNTech COVID-19 vaccine exclusively for African countries.

 Sputnik V

 Algeria's pharmaceutical minister Lotfi Benbahmad announced that an agreement had been reached to produce Sputnik V COVID-19 vaccine at Saidal's manufacturing plant in Constantine.

 ImmunityBio

 The Biovac Institute in South Africa has a contract with ImmunityBio to manufacture the ImmunityBio COVID-19 vaccine and distribute it throughout Africa.

 Afrigen

-A consortium of the Biovac Instiute, Afrigen and the South African Medical Research Council was mandated by the World Health Organization to develop and manufacture a COVID-19 vaccine using the same technology as the Moderna COVID-19 vaccine.
+A consortium of the Biovac Institute, Afrigen and the South African Medical Research Council was mandated by the World Health Organization to develop and manufacture a COVID-19 vaccine using the same technology as the Moderna COVID-19 vaccine.
 Approval of the new mRNA vaccine is expected in 2024.